carvel-dev/kapp/docs/restricted-permissions.md

 Following assumptions are currently made in kapp (v0.10.0+):

 - kapp requires one `ClusterRole` rule: listing of namespaces.
 This requirement is necessary for kapp to find all namespaces so that it can search in each namespace resources that belong to a particular app (via a label).
-- kapp requires list/get/create/update/delete for `v1/ConfigMap` in "state" namespace so that it can store record of application and deployment history.
+- kapp requires list/get/create/update/delete for `v1/ConfigMap` in [state namespace](state-namespace.md) so that it can store record of application and deployment history.
 - otherwise, kapp does _not_ require permissions to resource types that are not used in deployed configuration.
 In other words, if you are not deploying `Job` resource then kapp does not need any permissions for `Job`.
 Note that some resources are "cluster" created (e.g. `Pods` are created by k8s deployment controller when `Deployment` resource is created) hence users may not see all app associated resources in `kapp inspect` command if they are restricted (this could be advantageous and disadvantegeous in different setups).

 Please reach out to us in #k14s channel in k8s slack (linked in [README.md](../README.md)) if current kapp permissions model isn't compatible with your use cases.
 We are eager to learn about your setup and potentially improve kapp.